GoogleCloudPlatform/cloudml-samples/CONTRIBUTING.md

 - Your reviewer will respond to your Pull Request within one business day (according to their location schedule, be mindful of timezone and local holidays).

 - Please note that in some cases you may be assigned an "overflow reviewer", in which case you may experience further delay.

-- Reviewers may not have full knowledge of the frameworks or local conventions of your codebase.

-- This is the primary reason why due dilligence and testing is needed before sending the code for review.
-It also means that while the reviewer may be able to point out logical problems with your code, this is not certain.

 - The review can be streamlined by pointing out upfront known limitations or team-specific limitations of the code, for instance by providing links to supporting documentation after the code reviewer is assigned.